underscoreio/shapeless-guide/src/pages/generic/coproducts.md

 ```

 <div class="callout callout-warning">
-  *Aligning CSV Output*
+  *SI-7046 and you*

+  There is a Scala compiler bug called [SI-7046][link-si7046]
+  that can cause coproduct generic resolution to fail.
+  The bug causes certain parts of the macro API,
+  on which shapeless depends, to be sensitive
+  to the order in which types are defined in source code.

+  If you are using Lightbend Scala 2.11.8 or earlier
+  and coproduct resolution fails for you,
+  consider upgrading to Lightbend Scala 2.11.9
+  or Typelevel Scala 2.11.8.
+  SI-7046 is fixed in each of these releases.
+</div>

+### Aligning CSV output

 Our CSV encoder isn't very practical in its current form.
 It allows fields from `Rectangle` and `Circle` to
 occupy the same columns in the output.
 To fix this problem we need to modify
 the definition of `CsvEncoder`
 to incorporate the width of the data type
 and space the output accordingly.
-  We leave this as an exercise to the reader.
-</div>
+The examples repo linked
+in Section [@sec:intro:about-this-book]
+contains a complete implementation of `CsvEncoder`
+that addresses this problem.